blushell/runtipi-appstore/README.md

 If you want to see new apps on Tipi you can either:

 - [Open an issue](https://github.com/meienberger/runtipi-appstore/issues) on this repository and members of the community will add it
+- [Join the Discord](https://discord.gg/Bu9qEPnHsc) members of the community will add it.
 - Fork this repo and create the necessary files for a Tipi app.
-Follow this [guide](https://github.com/meienberger/runtipi/wiki/Adding-your-own-app)
+Follow this [guide]([https://github.com/meienberger/runtipi/wiki/Adding-your-own-app](https://www.runtipi.io/docs/contributing/adding-a-new-app))